 - Balance spending time with your hosts and hanging out with friends.
 You will be a real member of their household, not just a visitor

-- Live in a fully furnished house or apartment in the metropolitan area
+- Live in a fully furnished house or apartment in the city or the Greater Stockholm Area

 - Commute from home to DIS using the many choices of public transportation available in Stockholm – you can use this time to do homework, take a nap, or just listen to your favorite tunes and enjoy the view.
 Read about Stockholm’s public transportation here